Manual D Duct Design

 Designing the ducts of your air and heating system in line with ACCA’s manual D duct design is often required by residential building codes, and furthermore, failing to design your ducts in this manner will have many negative side effects.
 If the system of ducts which carries the hot or cool air throughout the house is improperly designed, then not only may you be breaking your local building code, but you may be putting the occupants’ health at risk, putting undue stress on your heating and cooling system, and ultimately driving up your own energy bills.

-The details of the manual D duct design process is a bit complex and will normally require treatment by a professional technician, but we will sketch out the basic details of this process:
+The details of the manual D duct design process will normally require treatment by a professional technician, but we will sketch out the basic details of this process:

 - Consider the strength of the blower which moves the hot or cool air throughout the system of ducts.